makovstanislav/blog/posts/2022-04-02-context-functions.md

 ```

 # Relationship with Baguettes
-Those of you familiar with functional programming would probably recognise the monadic state pattern.
+Those of you familiar with functional programming would recognise the monadic state pattern.
 In popular functional libraries there is a type class called `State` the gist of which is to abstract away mutable state from the business logic.

 In a thought experiment where we use `State`, the DSL program would have had to be rewritten with `for` comprehension, as follows: